tomaspasie/API-Model-Validation-Project/README.md

 ### Assignment: Set Up Validation

-## Validation was added and all video tutorial were completed.
+## Validation was added and all video tutorial were completed. - SEE MASTER BRANCH

 # Screenshot - Model Validation Example
 ![Validation-Example](/Validation-Example.png "Validation-Example")